Table of Contents

 Lateral or the radial boundary: medial border of the Brachioradialis muscle.

-Apex of this triangle is where the medial and lateral boundaries meet.
+The apex of this triangle is where the medial and lateral boundaries meet.
 This is also the point in most people where the brachial artery branches into radial and ulnar arteries, which then enter the forearm.

 The floor of the cubital fossa is made by the brachialis and supinator muscles, whereas the roof is made of a number of structures including skin, superficial and deep fascia and bicipital aponeurosis.